Krykutay/Skeleton-Farming-Simulator/README.md

 - Playerpref Save system for all settings, scores, player inventory and current outfit/sword.

-- Many performance and memory adjustments such as keeping the sprites in power of 2, using sprite atlas, efficient animations and efficient coding.
+- Many performance and memory adjustments such as keeping the sprites in power of 2, using sprite atlas, efficient animations and coding.

 Includes quite sophisticated easter eggs.
 ![ssSkeleton](https://user-images.githubusercontent.com/44427408/149325407-3a37f129-3dfd-423a-acea-0fa060235db9.png)